 Collective agreements and mediation in labour disputes

-A collective agreement is one which is made by one or more employers or an employers’ association with one or more employees’ unions concerning conditions which must be complied with in contracts of employment or employment relationships.
-The collective agreement has two important roles: it guarantees a minimum level of working conditions for employees, and it serves to represent a commitment to industrial peace (known as the ’peace obligation’).
+A collective agreement is an agreement made by one or more employers or an employers’ association with one or more employees’ unions concerning conditions which must be complied with in contracts of employment or employment relationships.
+Collective agreements serve two important purposes:

-If a contract of employment is in any respects in contradiction of the collective agreement for the relevant sector of industry the contract is null and void for these same sections and the equivalent provisions in the collective agreement are those to be followed instead.
+If an employment contract is in any respects in contradiction of the collective agreement for the relevant sector of industry the contract is null and void for the sections concerned and the equivalent provisions in the collective agreement must be observed instead.

 Mediation in labour disputes

-A system of mediation in labour disputes is in place to deal with conflicts of interest at work.
-It is based on the Act on Mediation in Labour Disputes.
-The state set up the mediation system for the labour market organisations so that disputes might be resolved through negotiation.
+A system of mediation in labour disputes has been established for dealing with conflicts between parties in working life.
+The mediation system has been set up for the labour market organisations so that disputes can be resolved through negotiation.

 In cases of mediation in labour disputes the negotiating partners are assisted by a national conciliator and conciliators.
-The labour market central organisations may also use a national conciliator to assist them in concluding a collective bargaining agreement .
+The labour market central organisations may also use a national conciliator to assist them in concluding a collective agreement.

-Litigations over the content or breaches of collective agreements can be referred to a labour court.
-A labour court’s jurisdiction relates to a collective agreement’s legitimacy, validity, content, scope and the correct interpretation of any of its clauses.
-The labour court can also decide on how much in compensatory damages is to be paid out following unlawful industrial action.
+Litigations over the content or breaches of collective agreements can be referred to the Labour Court.
+The Labour Court’s jurisdiction relates to a collective agreement’s legitimacy, validity, content, scope and the correct interpretation of any of its clauses.
+The Labour Court can also decide on how much in compensatory damages is to be paid out following unlawful industrial action.
 Its decision is final.

-Legal disputes over an employment relationship not linked to a collective agreement binding on the employer by virtue of the Collective Agreements Act are dealt with by general court.
+Legal disputes over an employment relationship not linked to a collective agreement binding on the employer by virtue of the Collective Agreements Act are dealt with by general courts.